Airtasker Disco Page Research

 Results of Redesign

-These Success Metrics were identified from research planning, to align the resulting design solution with measurable outcomes.
+These Success Metrics were identified from research planning, to validate against measurable outcomes.

 7%